No Brake Fluid to Rear Brake when Bleeding: Why? How to Fix?

 Something wrong happened to Caliper

-For the brake bleeding issues, you will often pinpoint the cause of a caliper that incorrectly fitted.
-The calipers are sensitive to direction, meaning that calipers are made to be put in specific locations.
+When it comes to brake bleeding issues, one of the possible causes is an incorrectly fitted caliper.
+Calipers are sensitive to direction, which means that they are made to be put in specific locations.
 A right-hand caliper should never be placed on the left side.
 They have labels with the letter ‘L’ and ‘R’ to denote where you should place them.

 The fastest way to know if you placed the calipers incorrectly is to look at the position of the bleed screw.
 It should be towards the top.
 The idea behind the top-positioning of the screw is based on the fact that trapped air bubbles tend to flow to the highest part of the caliper.